Harriet Gibbs Marshall

-Harriet Gibbs Marshall (1868 – February 21, 1941) was an American pianist, writer, and educator of music.
-She is best known for opening the Washington Conservatory of Music and School of Expression in 1903 in Washington, D.C.
+Harriet Gibbs Marshall (1868 – February 21, 1941) was an American pianist, writer, and music educator.
+She opened the Washington Conservatory of Music and School of Expression in 1903 in Washington, D.C.

 Early years

 Born in Victoria, British Columbia, Harriet Aletha Gibbs was the daughter of Mifflin Wistar Gibbs, a lawyer in Little Rock, Arkansas, who became the first African-American city judge in the United States, and the former Maria Ann Alexander, a school teacher and graduate of Oberlin College.
 Gibbs was born in Canada.
 Her father, along with hundreds of others, left California during the Gold Rush because of the race badges they were forced to wear and he decided to move to Victoria where he raised his daughters with his wife, Maria.
 She had a sister, Ida Alexander Gibbs.
 Harriet began taking piano lessons with her sister at the age of nine years old.
 Ida also graduated from Oberlin and pursued a teaching career.